Brambling

 The brambling (Fringilla montifringilla) is a small passerine bird in the finch family Fringillidae.
 It has also been called the cock o' the north and the mountain finch.
 It is widespread and migratory, often seen in very large flocks.

 Taxonomy

 In 1758 Linnaeus included the species in the 10th edition of his Systema Naturae under its current binomial name, Fringilla montifringilla.
 Montifringilla is from Latin mons, montis mountain and fringilla finch.
-The English name is probably derived from Common West Germanic *brâma, meaning bramble or a thorny bush (compare Standard German Brämling with the same meaning).
+The English name "bramlyng" (Bram "loud" + lyng "lung") was used in 1544 by the English naturalist William Turner but later in the 16th century the current spelling "brambling" was used.
+The etymology of the name is uncertain as the bird is not associated with the bramble or common blackberry Rubus fruticosus.

 Description

 The brambling is similar in size and shape to a common chaffinch.
 Breeding-plumaged male bramblings are very distinctive, with a black head, dark upperparts, orange breast and white belly.
 Females and younger birds are less distinct, and more similar in appearance to some chaffinches.
 In all plumages, however, bramblings differs from chaffinches in a number of features: